josmar-crwdstffng/angular/aio/content/guide/what-is-angular.md

 ## First-party libraries

-The section, [Angular applications: The essentials](#essentials), provides a brief overview of a couple of the key architectural elements you'll use when building Angular applications.
+The section, [Angular applications: The essentials](#essentials), provides a brief overview of a couple of the key architectural elements you will use when building Angular applications.
 But the many benefits of Angular really become apparent when your application grows and you want to add additional functions such as site navigation or user input.
 Use the Angular platform to incorporate one of the many first-party libraries that Angular provides.